alexwlchan/alexwlchan.net/src/_drafts/picture-plugin.md

 For me: I want images to be easy to manage.
 It should be easy for me to add images to a post, and to customise them if I want to do something special.

-One way to achieve this is with vector images, i.e. SVGs.
+One way to achieve this is with vector images – SVGs.
-Those are great for simple diagrams and drawings, but they don't work for photographs and screenshots.
+Those are great for simple diagrams and drawings, and I use them plenty, but they don't work for photographs and screenshots.

 For bitmap images, I wrote a [custom Jekyll plugin][plugin].
 Usually my original image is a JPEG or a PNG.